-Data layer validation is a key component to accomplishing an effective data governance strategy.
+Data layer validation is a key component to accomplishing an effective tag governance strategy.

 As Jason Call stated in his introductory blog post to the data layer,

 For those of you who have implemented a data layer, you did so because you wanted to:

 - Maintain consistent data collection despite changes to HTML structure.

 - Reduce development time for implementing new technologies.